0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

 Well here is how I suggest you go about this :

 - First, watch the "[tutorial](https://www.youtube.com/watch?v=VsXMlSB6Yq4)" that sumarizes what we'll do here.
-- Set up your dev environement, c.f. ressources below for the official up-to-date tutorial from FINN (fairly simple) **AND** the notes on preparing the dev environement just below this bullet list
+- Set up your dev environement, c.f. resources below for the official up-to-date tutorial from FINN (fairly simple) **AND** the notes on preparing the dev environement just below this bullet list
 - After that, clone this repo and cd in this sub directory and simply follow the notebook instructions, by starting from PART 1 obvbiously ;)

-If you have a doubt, come back to the video or use the ressources below to learn more about each and every points of interest.
+If you have a doubt, come back to the video or use the resources below to learn more about each and every points of interest.

 ### Preparing the dev environement